 Social Security has a special date for you.
 It’s called your Date Last Insured.
 You may also hear people call this the “Date Your Work Credits Expire.”
 This date is used to decide whether you are eligible for SSDI.

-It’s a good idea to find out what this date is!
 You can do this by calling Social Security and saying “What’s my Date Last Insured?”
-In some cases, you may be able to find your Date Last Insured in your online account, or by asking your lawyer.
+In some cases, you may be able to find your Date Last Insured in your online Social Security account, or by asking your lawyer.

 More Fun Things You Can Check

 While you are checking your Date Last Insured, you might as well check your earnings record as well!
 If you discover anything is missing, you may be able to add it back.
 This can increase your disability check!
 How to check and correct your earnings record.

 Updated 2019.
 Please comment below with stories, ideas, questions or suggestions.
 Please let us know if any links on this page stop working.
 If you found this page helpful, please share it with others by pressing one of these magic little buttons: